In this article, we are going to delve into page builders’ capabilities.

 Elementor Elements: Sections, Columns and Widgets

-These are elements such as text, images, videos, galleries, buttons, etc.
+Widgets: These are the elements with which we add the content itself such as text, images, buttons, custom HTML, etc.

 Page Builders Styles